XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 1.Input Device:
 ---------------
 First, we’ll talk about input.
-You can tell a computer what to do with the keyboard.
-You can tell them what to do with the mouse, the microphone, the camera.
+You can tell a computer what to do with the `keyboard`.
+You can tell them what to do with the `mouse`, the `microphone`, the `camera`.
 And now if you’re wearing a computer on your wrist, it might listen to your heartbeat.
-And a touchscreen can actually sense your finger and it takes that as input on what it’s doing.
+And a `touchscreen` can actually sense your finger and it takes that as input on what it’s doing.

 * Keyboard
 * Mouse